 Doctors disagree about whether to put foot braces on a child with severe pigeon toes.
-Some doctors advise bracing or casting if the feet are still severely curved when a child is 4 to 6 months old.
+Some doctors advise bracing or casting if the feet are still severely curved when a child is between 4 and 6 months old.
 The brace or cast is usually removed when a baby starts to walk.
 Other doctors don't feel that bracing helps pigeon toes or speeds up the development of the feet and legs toward a more true alignment.

-If your baby's knees point straight ahead with intoeing, he may have internal tibial torsion which is more commonly seen at the ages of one to three years.
+If your baby's knees point straight ahead with intoeing, he may have internal tibial torsion, which is more commonly seen at the ages of one to three years.
 This condition is caused by an inward turning of the tibia (lower leg bone).
 It usually resolves itself as a baby learns to walk.
 If it doesn't, see your doctor for possible treatment.

 If your baby's knees point inward with intoeing, he may have a condition called excess femoral anteversion.
 This condition is caused by an inward turning of the femur (upper leg bone) and is often seen in children who sit with their lower legs behind them in a W shape.
 Again, it usually resolves on its own -- typically by age 8 or so.